qiskit-community/qiskit-alt/README.md

 ### Installation and Configuration Notes

-`qisit_alt` uses [pyjulia](https://pyjulia.readthedocs.io/en/latest/index.html) to communicate with Julia.
+`qiskit_alt` uses [pyjulia](https://pyjulia.readthedocs.io/en/latest/index.html) to communicate with Julia.
 It is advisable to read the pyjulia [installation notes](https://pyjulia.readthedocs.io/en/latest/installation.html)

 `qiskit_alt` is not available on pypi.